CBGL: Fast Monte Carlo Passive Global Localisation of 2D LIDAR Sensor: Introduction

-\begin{definition} \textit{Field densities}.---The locational and angular density, $d_{\bm{l}}$ and $d_{\alpha}$ respectively, of a $\psi$- or $r$-field express, correspondingly, the number of pose estimates per unit area of space and per angular cycle, where $d_{\bm{l}}, d_{\alpha} \in \mathbb{N}$. \end{definition}
+\begin{definition} \textit{Pose densities}.---The locational and angular density, $d_{\bm{l}}, d_{\alpha} \in \mathbb{N}$, of a pose set $\mathcal{H} = \{\hat{\bm{p}}_i\}$ respectively denote the mean number of pose estimates dispersed on a given map per unit area of space and per angular cycle. \end{definition}

-\begin{definition} \textit{Admissibility of solution}.---A pose estimate $\hat{\bm{p}}(\hat{x},\hat{y},\hat{\theta}) \in \mathbb{R}^2 \times [-\pi,+\pi)$ may be deemed an admissible solution to Problem \ref{prob:the_problem} iff $\|\bm{l}-\hat{\bm{l}}\|_2 \leq \delta_{\bm{l}}$ and $|\theta-\hat{\theta}| \leq \delta_\theta$ and $\|\bm{p}-\hat{\bm{p}}\|_2 \leq \delta$, where $\delta_{\bm{l}}, \delta_\theta, \delta \in \mathbb{R}_{> 0}$: $\delta_{\bm{l}}^2 + \delta_{\theta}^2 = \delta^2$. \end{definition}
+\begin{definition} \textit{Admissibility of solution}.---A pose estimate $\hat{\bm{p}}(\hat{\bm{l}},\hat{\theta}) \in \mathbb{R}^2 \times [-\pi,+\pi)$, may be deemed an admissible solution to Problem \ref{prob:the_problem} iff $\|\bm{p}-\hat{\bm{p}}\|_2 \leq \delta_0$ and $\|\bm{l}-\hat{\bm{l}}\|_2 \leq \delta_{\bm{l}}$ and $|\theta-\hat{\theta}| \leq \delta_\theta$, where $\delta_{\bm{l}}, \delta_\theta, \delta_0 \in \mathbb{R}_{> 0}$: $\delta_{\bm{l}}^2 + \delta_{\theta}^2 = \delta_0^2$. \end{definition}